Luis Arraez Player Props: Marlins vs. Rockies

 Luis Arraez At The Plate

-- Arraez leads Miami with an OBP of .424, plus a team-best slugging percentage of .461.
+- Arraez has an OPS of .887, fueled by an OBP of .422 to go with a slugging percentage of .465.
+All three of those stats are tops among Miami hitters this season.

-- Among qualifying hitters in baseball, his batting average ranks first, his on-base percentage ranks third, and he is 58th in the league in slugging.
+- Among qualifying batters in MLB, his batting average ranks first, his on-base percentage ranks third, and he is 55th in the league in slugging.

-- He has hit a home run in one of 45 games, and in 0.5% of his plate appearances.
+- He has hit a long ball in one of 46 games, and in 0.5% of his plate appearances.

+- In 30.4% of his games this year, Arraez has tallied at least one RBI.
+In four of those games (8.7%) he recorded more than one RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.